fredodupoux/SolutionCargo/README.md

-# SolutionCargo
+# Solution Cargo

-A modern, professional one-page website for SolutionCargo (solutioncargo.ht), a logistics and cargo services company focused on the Caribbean region.
+A modern, professional one-page website for Solution Cargo (Solution Cargo.ht), a logistics and cargo services company focused on the Caribbean region.

 ## Overview

-This project is a responsive, elegant website that showcases SolutionCargo's services and brand identity.
+This project is a responsive, elegant website that showcases Solution Cargo's services and brand identity.
 The design emphasizes clean aesthetics, professional presentation, and seamless user experience across all device sizes.

 ## Technology Stack